mattreecebentley/Windows-10-11-Simplifier/readme.md

 I originally automated disk cleanup, but it was not possible to reliably get it to clean up Update storage between win10 versions.
 Also the disk cleanup tool is being deprecated in future win10 vers.
 But you can always run disk cleanup manually later at your leisure once updates have completed.
 Background apps are only turned off if the notification center is disabled, as the notification center will not function if background apps are disabled as of 1809.
 However if you don't want to disable notifications, you can still go into settings and disable individual background apps.

+Since some people might want to re-enable Windows Defender at a later point without reverting all other changes (and subsequent changes to the OS since running the script), I've included a re-enable_windows_defender.bat script.
+Right-click, run as Administrator.
+Both it and the windows defender disabling code are written by https://github.com/AndyFul/

 This script is under a Creative Commons Attribution 3.0 New Zealand License (https://creativecommons.org/licenses/by/3.0/nz/)